An orbit-averaged generalized-Landau kinetic equation for the relaxation evolution of finite weakly-coupled star clusters: `Discreteness' stochastic acceleration and anti-normalization: Introduction

-where the symmetry in permutation between the states of two stars is assumed and the number DF $f(1,t)=NF(1,t)$ is introduced for self-consistency.
-While the m.f. description is correct on time scales of a few of dynamical times, in secular evolution of dense star clusters, stars may undergo the (non-collective) relaxation process due to the finite-$N$ effect that is characterized by the deviation of the actual acceleration from the m.f. acceleration of star 1
+where $(\boldsymbol{r}_{k},\boldsymbol{p}_{k})$ is the position-momentum phase-space point of star $k$ ($1\leq k\leq N$).
+In equation \eqref{Eq.MF_A_two-body}, we assume that the symmetry in permutation between the states of two stars and introduce the probable number DF $f(1,t)=NF(1,t)$ for the sake of self-consistency.

+The MF description is correct on time scales of dynamical time $t_\text{dyn}$($\sim0.1$ million years) on which the cluster may be in one of the quasi-stationary states due to the rapid change in MF potential \citep[e.g.,][]{Heggie_2003,Binney_2011}.
+On relaxation time scales $t_\text{rel}$($\sim 1$ giga year), stars may undergo a non-collective relaxation process due to the discreteness of the clusters, or the finiteness of total number $N$ (sometimes called finite-$N$ effect).
+Hence, the first-order approximation ($N\ll 1$) requires the actual acceleration to deviate from the MF acceleration of star 1

-Since, for simplicity \citep{Kandrup_1981}, typical statistical description relies on two-body DF description, meaning one needs to simplify the many-body effect to the acceleration of star 1 only due to $N-1$ identical stars 2;
+The typical kinetic description relies on a two-body-DF description.
+One needs to simplify the acceleration of star 1 due to $(N-1)$-fields stars into the acceleration due to identical $(N-1)$-field stars (i.e., all the field stars are labeled as star 2) \citep[e.g.,][]{Kandrup_1981}